MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 ms.author: shjais
 ---

-# Convert the Copilot for Sales environment from Trial to Production
+# Convert the sales environment from Trial to Production

-In certain situations, the Power Platform environment used for Copilot for Sales is of a Trial type.
+In certain situations, the Power Platform environment used for Sales app is of a Trial type.

-If you are using Dynamics 365 and the environment in Dynamics 365 is of type Trial, the Copilot for Sales app is connected to the trial environment.
+If you are using Dynamics 365 and the environment in Dynamics 365 is of type Trial, the Sales app is connected to the trial environment.

-If you are using a non-Dynamics 365 CRM, such as Salesforce, Copilot for Sales creates a trial Power Platform environment to store settings and some data for the running of the app.
+If you are using a non-Dynamics 365 CRM, such as Salesforce, Sales app creates a trial Power Platform environment to store settings and some data for the running of the app.
 The name of the environment is **msdyn_viva**.

 You can find the name and details of your environment in the **Environments** section of the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 The type of the environment is shown in the **Type** column.

 :::image type="content" source="media/ppac-admin-center.png" alt-text="Screenshot that shows the default Dataverse instance in Power Platform admin center.":::

 > [!WARNING]
-> Do not remove or edit the **msdyn_viva** environment because it is holds important data for Copilot for Sales.
-If the environment is removed or edited, Copilot for Sales might stop working.
+> Do not remove or edit the **msdyn_viva** environment because it is holds important data for Sales app.
+If the environment is removed or edited, Sales app might stop working.

-To use Sales Agent, you must convert the trial environment to production in which Copilot for Sales is deployed.
+To use Sales Agent, you must convert the trial environment to production in which Sales app is deployed.
 You can also convert the environment to production for other reasons such as using the features available in production environment.

 ## Convert the environment from Trial to Production